spring wildlife in the Aegean

 Minimum 4, maximum 12.

 Lesvos is still an undiscovered island for many, despite being the third largest in Greece and close to the Turkish mainland.
 It is relatively undeveloped and retains its rural culture, interspersed with a few attractive towns and villages.
-In early May, the tourist season is only just beginning and there is a pleasant, relaxed atmosphere at a time when the flowers and birds are at their best.
+In April, the tourist season is only just beginning and there is a pleasant, relaxed atmosphere at a time when the flowers and birds are at their best.

 The countryside is covered in a colourful display of shrubs, perennials and annuals and the birdsong adds a delightful background to quiet walks through olive groves, meadows and woods or along the coast.
 Our search for the island’s wildlife will take us to some interesting landscapes and historical sites.